-Life in Santiago
+Life & The Cost of Living in Santiago

 Considered the powerhouse of the Chilean “economic miracle,” Santiago, located in a valley between the Andes Mountains and the Pacific Ocean, has become a fusion of colonial roots and modern development.
 Filled with parks, renovated neighborhoods, and cultural sites, Santiago is becoming a top destination among tourists in Latin America.